Leslie Fenton

 Leslie Fenton (12 March 1902 – 25 March 1978) was an English actor and film director.
 He appeared in more than 60 films between 1923 and 1945.

 Early life

-Fenton was born on 12 March 1902 in Liverpool, Lancashire, England.
-He emigrated to America with his mother, Elizabeth Carter Fenton, and his brothers when he was six years old.
+Fenton immigrated to America with his mother, Elizabeth Carter Fenton, and his brothers when he was six years old.
 They sailed as steerage passengers on board the R.M.S.
 Celtic, which departed from Liverpool, 11 September 1909, and arrived at New York, where they were ferried over to Ellis Island for "U.S. Immigrant Inspection" on 19 September.
 They were quickly admitted and continued their journey by rail to join his father, shoe manufacturer's representative Richard Fenton, in Mifflin, Ohio.

 Career

 As a teenager, Leslie worked as an office clerk.
 He moved to New York and began a career on the stage.
 His film career began later with Fox Studios.
 He also directed 19 films between 1938 and 1951.

+In 1945, Fenton and actor Fred MacMurray established "Mutual Pictures", producing one film, "Pardon My Past".
+MacMurray starred in a dual role and Fenton directed.